The Show Must Go Online: Reception

 The series was the recipient of two OnComm Awards, while the series was in progress.
 When The Show Must Go Online reached its conclusion, it was awarded a "ONEOFF" award by The Offies, in recognition of the achievements of the series during the lockdown.
 The Show Must Go Online was also nominated for "Digital Project of the Year" in The Stage Awards of 2022, but ultimately lost out to the Royal National Theatre's production of Romeo & Juliet.

 The critical response was positive, and during the COVID-19 pandemic lockdown, it was praised as being the only way of experiencing 'genuinely live theatre'.
 In a March 2020 article for MyTheatreMates and Mind the Blog, Debbie Gilpin described the first production of The Show Must Go Online as a 'roaring success'.
-Reviews continued to be positive as the series has progressed, with praise being given to the diversity of the casting and the success with how the plays have translated live on YouTube.
+Reviews continued to be positive as the series progressed, with praise being given to the diversity of the casting and the success with how the plays have translated live on YouTube.

 Writing for the Folger Shakespeare Library, Austin Tichenor wrote in September 2020 that The Show Must Go Online was particularly popular with people who are excluded from the traditional theatre-going experience because of health conditions.
 He also praised the fact that the performances remain permanently on YouTube, 'as a resource for future students and Shakespeare newcomers alike'.